3faze/Merlin/usage.md

 ### Variables

-Variables may be defined using the following syntax:
+Variables may be defined using the following syntax:<br>
 <b>Spaces on a variable name will cause errors.
-You may not use them.
+You may not use them.</b>

 VAR varname = value